imrealjo37/Program-6-servo-motors/README.md

 ## 🎮 Tools and Platforms
 - **Tinkercad:** For circuit design and simulation.
 - **Arduino UNO:** For programming and uploading code.

 ---

-## 🚀 How to Run
-1. Open the circuit in Tinkercad.
-2. Upload the Arduino code.
-3. Watch the servos perform their sweep motion and hold at 90°.
-4. Use the walking algorithm as a blueprint for advanced motion.

----

 ## 👤 Author